mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 ~~~

 Note: Because all cookies are now scoped by scheme it is unnecessary to
-protect a secure scheme’s cookies from an insecure scheme’s cookies and
+protect a secure scheme's cookies from an insecure scheme's cookies and
 thus we can drop the related checks in the original step 13.

-To incorporate the new fields and “domain cookie” port matching, alter
+To incorporate the new fields and "domain cookie" port matching, alter
 step 19 of the same algorithm from

 ~~~